Terms & Conditions for Trading, 2016.

-Where neighbouring stallholders cannot mutually agree on levels of such activities, the Organiser will act as arbiter.
-The Organiser’s decision will be final.
+Where neighbouring stallholders cannot mutually agree on levels of such activities the Organiser will act as arbiter.
+The Organisers’ decision will be final.
 Failure to comply with any decision the Organiser may implement will result in the persons concerned being dismissed from the event without prejudice.

-Tombolas/Games of chance.
+Tombolas/Games of Chance

-All tickets on one tombola/game of chance must be same price.
+All tickets on one tombola/game of chance MUST be same price.
 No discounts for buying more than one ticket.

 Stallholders may be asked to produce a risk assessment for their stall, if deemed necessary or appropriate.

-Please contact the organiser on 01227 263595 or e-mail firstname.lastname@example.org
+If you have any questions, please contact the Organiser on 01227 263595 or e-mail firstname.lastname@example.org.